mergu/dev-scripts/README.md

 # dev-scripts
-Script repo for ZC devs to play in, auto-uploaded to the builds server after merges
+Script repo for ZC devs to play in, auto-uploaded to the builds server after merges.